About STEM ::: Science, Technology, Engineering, Math

 - Apple Valley High School will empower all students to graduate ready to be lifelong learners and problem solvers in a global community.
 Our mission is to prepare all students to be innovative and creative citizens.
 With an emphasis on academics, arts and athletics, we integrate STEM principles to provide opportunities for student growth.
 By integrating STEM principles within our academics, arts and athletics, we will prepare all our students to be innovative and creative citizens.

-For questions or to learn more about STEM learning in District 196, please contact Teaching and Learning Coordinator Cathy Kindem at 651-423-7911.
+For questions or to learn more about STEM learning in District 196, please contact Paul Olson, teaching and learning coordinator for science, math, STEM and innovative programs, at 651-423-7911.